Below you'll find useful information, resources and helpful links to websites and organisations that might be helpful in your caring role.

 DR. MALCOLM AICKINTREASURER Malcolm has an Honours degree in Chemistry from the University of St Andrews.
 He attended University College London where he gained his PhD.
 He is a Member of the Royal Society of Chemistry, a Chartered Chemist, a Chartered Scientist and a Chartered Environmentalist.
 In addition to his role of Treasurer for CHCC, Malcolm is currently a Trustee of CHOICE in Hackney.

 HELEN MARY JULIANMary is one of the founders of the City and Hackney Carers Centre.
 She began her career as a staff nurse before transitioning into health visiting.
 Mary has experience caring for both of her in-laws and for her son.
 She understands first-hand the caring role and how demanding it can be at times.
-In addition to being a Trustee for CHCC Mary also sits on the Board of Trustee for Choice in Hackney.
+In addition to being a trustee for CHCC Mary also sits on the board of trustees for Choice in Hackney.

-JONATHAN PASSMANCHAIR & SECRETARY Jonathan is one of our longest standing trustees.
+JONATHAN PASSMANJonathan is one of our longest standing trustees.
 After reading law at the London School of Economics Jonathan practised in the City for many years.
-As well as serving as acting chair, Jonathan is a trustee of Friends of the Elderly.
+As well as sitting on the board at City & Hackney Carers, Jonathan is a trustee of Friends of the Elderly.

 TESS MERETTTess joined CHCC in July 2022.
 A chartered secretary by profession with a career in governance mainly in social housing but culminating in local authority democratic services.
 Tess took early retirement in 2020 to focus on caring for her partner following his severe stroke in 2018.